Q: What accounts are eligible for Mobile Deposit?

 A: Most Android phones come with the application pre‐installed.
 If it is not, you can download it through Google Play Store.

-In the Android Pay app on your device, touch the + sign to add a credit or debit card to pay using your phone.
+In the Google Pay app on your device, touch the + sign to add a credit or debit card to pay using your phone.
 Position your card in the camera frame to automatically enter your card information.
 Enter the security code found on your card and provide additional information as required.

 Q: What should I do when I receive a new, renewed or replacement card?